TODAY Tom Das speaking at Awake in Stillness Conference 4.30pm UK time

 Tom: we see the same explanation given by Lakshmana Sarma in the footnotes of the first 15-20 verses of Guru Ramana Vachana Mala, and small but wonderfully comprehensive collection of Sri Ramana Maharshi’s teachings compiled by LS that are well worth reading.
 Also see verse 31 of LS’s translation of Ulladu Narpadu (picture quote below) which drives the same point home, even more clearly perhaps:

-Tom: we see the same teaching recorded in another text by LS, Sri Ramana Paravidyopanishad.
-He write a whole series of verses dotted throughout the text to make his point – he is one example in verse 39 (see below for more verses like this):
+We see the same teaching recorded in another text by LS, Sri Ramana Paravidyopanishad.
+He wrote a whole series of verses dotted throughout the text to make his point – he is one example in verse 39 (see below for more verses like this):

 39. Unless and until the mind becomes utterly extinct, these three states will continue to prevail.
 When the mind becomes extinguished the supreme state is won, wherein this world once and for all ceases to appear.